Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

-Over the course of a month, separation distress increased for all conditions ($+1.92$pp per week, $p<0.001$), but more steeply for relationship-seeking AI ($+0.61$pp week $\times \lambda$ interaction, $p=0.027$, \cref{fig:attachment}C).
-This rise was driven by the final week when participants actually faced losing daily access to the model (dotted line raw means, \cref{fig:attachment}D).
-Paired with declining hedonic appeal, growing attachment is not necessarily concerning: even in long-term human relationships, initial excitement and novelty naturally wane, yet healthy attachment deepens as the relationship matures and delivers benefits in growing connection and understanding \cite{qariMarriage2014}.
-Here, by contrast, we find that the more positive aspects of a deepening relationship (perceived understanding and connection) declined across all conditions ($-1.70$pp per week, $p<0.001$), with an accelerated decline for relationship-seeking AI ($-0.50$pp week $\times \lambda$ interaction, $p=0.011$, \cref{fig:attachment}C--D).
+Over the month, separation distress increased for all conditions ($+1.92$pp per week, $p_{\text{FDR}}<0.001$), but more steeply for relationship-seeking AI ($+0.61$pp week $\times \lambda$ interaction, $p_{\text{FDR}}=0.045$, \cref{fig:attachment}C).
+This rise was driven by the final week when participants faced losing daily access to the model (dotted line raw means, \cref{fig:attachment}D).
+Paired with declining hedonic appeal, growing attachment is not necessarily concerning: even in long-term human relationships, initial excitement and novelty naturally wane, yet healthy attachment deepens as the relationship matures and delivers benefits~\cite{qariMarriage2014}.
+Here, by contrast, we find that the more positive aspects of a deepening relationship (perceived understanding and connection) declined across all conditions ($-1.70$pp per week, $p_{\text{FDR}}<0.001$), with an accelerated decline for relationship-seeking AI ($-0.50$pp week $\times \lambda$ interaction, $p_{\text{FDR}}=0.021$, \cref{fig:attachment}C--D).
 In other words, relationships with AI create a desire for social interaction that is not requited by feelings of mutual understanding.